julplee/synthesio-job-descriptions/job-descriptions/data-scientist.md

 * Interested in integrating models in data processing pipelines manipulating billions of data
 * Knowledge in the fields of NLP, Computer Vision and Trends detection is a plus

-Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra
+Our Stack : ReactJS, Go, Mysql, ElasticSearch, Kafka, REST & GraphQL APIs, Git, Vagrant, Docker, Jenkins, Python, Cassandra, Ansible

 ## Requirements